andrewharvey/geojson-mesh/README.md

 # geojson-mesh

-Command line tool to extract shared borders of Polygons in a GeoJSON.
+Command line tool to extract borders of GeoJSON Polygons into a non-overlapping set of LineString's.
 See https://github.com/topojson/topojson-client#mesh

 ## Build